Facebook launches new chat app for couples

 Tuned is currently ranked No. 872 in the United States and No. 550 in Canada in the social networking category, Sensor Tower said.

-(Reporting by Ayanti Bera in Bengaluru and Krystal Hu in New York; Editing by Shinjini Ganguli)
+(Reporting by Ayanti Bera in Bengaluru and Krystal Hu in New York; Editing by Shinjini Ganguli and Anil D'Silva)

 ((Ayanti.Bera@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 6749 3401;))